Virginia’s Youngkin, Miyares say they plan to challenge Biden’s coronavirus mandates

-Two existing cases — one challenging mandates on health-care workers and the other fighting the vaccine-or-testing requirement on private employers — were before the U.S. Supreme Court Friday.
+Two existing cases — one challenging mandates on health-care workers at facilities that receive funding through Medicare or Medicaid and the other fighting the vaccine-or-testing requirement on private employers — were before the U.S. Supreme Court Friday.
 The justices were considering emergency petitions to either allow the regulations to go into effect or stop them while legal challenges continue.

+Glenn Youngkin’s about to take office as Virginia’s next governor.
+Here’s everything you need to know.

 At least two dozen other states are already suing over President Biden’s order that teachers in the federally funded Head Start early-childhood education program be vaccinated against the coronavirus.

+“While we believe that the vaccine is a critical tool in the fight against COVID-19, we strongly believe that the Federal government cannot impose its will and restrict the freedoms of Americans and that Virginia is at its best when her people are allowed to make the best decisions for their families or businesses,” Youngkin and Miyares said in a joint written statement.
+“After the January 15th inauguration, the Commonwealth of Virginia will quickly move to protect Virginians’ freedoms and challenge President Biden’s unlawful ... vaccine mandates.”

-The announcement by Youngkin and Miyares shows an early determination by the newly elected Republicans to buck the more restrictive coronavirus precautions favored by Democrats.
-They are making this push at a time when the highly contagious omicron variant is feeding a new surge in cases, with the number of people hospitalized in Virginia with covid-19 hitting an all-time high Friday.
+The announcement shows an early determination by the newly elected Republicans to buck the more restrictive coronavirus precautions favored by Democrats.
+They are making this push at a time when the highly contagious omicron variant is feeding a new spike in cases, with the number of people hospitalized in Virginia with covid-19 hitting an all-time high Friday.

+“Virginia and this country are in the midst of the worst COVID surge since the pandemic began almost two years ago,” outgoing Attorney General Mark R. Herring (D), who lost a bid for a third term to Miyares, said in a written statement.
+“Vaccines and boosters have proven to be incredibly effective in keeping cases mild and preventing hospitalizations or death — and are really the only way that we will ever move past this crisis...
+It’s a shame that there are individuals who do not appear to believe that protecting Americans is important, and instead are fighting to overturn this crucial vaccine policy.”

 The Virginia Hospital and Healthcare Association, bracing for a continued post-holiday surge, urged state Health Commissioner Norman Oliver in a recent letter to ease certain standards so they can better handle the surge.
 Those include waiving certain license requirements for staff and adding bed capacity, according to the letter, which was obtained by The Washington Post.